neo773/twenty/dependency-tracking.md

 ## Overview

 This document outlines the implementation plan for adding dependency tracking and initial calculation support to Twenty's virtual field system.
-The solution builds on existing infrastructure patterns while addressing two key requirements:
+The solution builds on existing infrastructure patterns while addressing two key requirements and following NestJS separation of concerns principles:

 1. **Dependency Tracking**: Automatically recalculate virtual fields when dependent entities are mutated
 2. **Initial Calculation**: Compute virtual field values when fields are first declared